nathanstefanik/Financial-Neural-Networks/README.md

 # Financial Neural Networks
-Jupyter notebooks on using Tensorflow and Keras to build models on free securities data.
+Jupyter notebooks on using Tensorflow and Keras to build models on free data on securities.

 ## Current Notebooks
 * XLY - closing price